techjay-c/tp/docs/DeveloperGuide.md

 ![SearchPatientActivityDiagram](images/SearchPatientActivityDiagram.png)

-This sequence diagram shows the interactions between the various components during the execution of the `search-patient` command:
+This sequence diagram shows the interactions between the various components during the execution of the `search-dentist` command:

 ![SearchPatientSequenceDiagram](images/SearchPatientSequenceDiagram.png)